danzilio/jirastorm/README.md

 JiraStorm will output the Storm URL after it finishes syncing.

 ## Requirements
-This gem is compatible with Ruby versions >= 2.0.0
+This gem is compatible with Ruby versions `>= 2.0.0`

+## Contributing
+1. Fork this repo
+2. Create a feature branch
+3. Write a failing test
+4. Write the code to make that test pass
+5. Refactor your new code
+6. Document your changes
+7. Submit a pull request

+If you need help with any of these steps, please don't hesitate to ask :)